daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should further improve the basic exploration ability granted, or give a new exploratory, survival, or information-gathering ability.

-The other option should be something that benefits the character, either an offensive or defensive ability (especially if this focus hasn’t already granted that) or something that further broadens the character’s ability to explore in the focus’s chosen realm.
+The other option should be something that benefits the character, either an offensive or defensive ability (especially if this focus hasn't already granted that) or something that further broadens the character's ability to explore in the focus's chosen realm.

-**Tier 4:** Choose a mid-tier offensive or defensive ability (whichever wasn’t offered at tier 3) that benefits the character.
-Alternatively, if offensive and defensive abilities are already well represented, choose a different mid-tier ability that broadens the character’s ability to explore, survive, or gather information.
+**Tier 4:** Choose a mid-tier offensive or defensive ability (whichever wasn't offered at tier 3) that benefits the character.
+Alternatively, if offensive and defensive abilities are already well represented, choose a different mid-tier ability that broadens the character's ability to explore, survive, or gather information.

 **Tier 5:** Choose a high-tier ability that alleviates some of the penalties for exploring, surviving, or gathering information in a normally inhospitable place.

 **Tier 6:** Choose two high-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should further improve the basic exploration-themed ability previously granted, or give a brand-new exploratory, survival, or information-gathering ability.

-The other option should be something that benefits the character, either an offensive or defensive ability, or yet another ability that further broadens their capacity to explore in the focus’s chosen realm.
+The other option should be something that benefits the character, either an offensive or defensive ability, or yet another ability that further broadens their capacity to explore in the focus's chosen realm.

 -----

 ### Influence

-Foci that prioritize authority and influence—whether that’s to make people or machines do as commanded, to help others, or to rise to some other prestigious and significant position—fall within the influence category.
+Foci that prioritize authority and influence---whether that's to make people or machines do as commanded, to help others, or to rise to some other prestigious and significant position---fall within the influence category.

-These foci grant influence through training and persuasion, by direct mental manipulation, by using fame to get people’s attention and influence their actions, or simply by knowing and learning things that affect later decisions.
+These foci grant influence through training and persuasion, by direct mental manipulation, by using fame to get people's attention and influence their actions, or simply by knowing and learning things that affect later decisions.
 In this sense, the concept of influence is broad.

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to achieve the influence suggested should be granted as additional equipment.
-Some influence foci don’t require anything to gain or retain their benefits.
+Some influence foci don't require anything to gain or retain their benefits.

 **Minor Effect Suggestions:** The range or duration of the influencing ability is doubled.